 This article details all the built-in roles available in RBAC.

 This article explains the Resource Manager deployment and classic deployment models, and explains the benefits of using the Resource Manager and resource groups

 This article explains how to manage role-based access control with Azure PowerShell

 This article shows how to use the REST API to manage RBAC.

-This is a link to a video on Channel 9 from the 2015 MS Ignite conference.
-In this session, they talk about access management and reporting capabilities in Azure, and explore best practices around securing access to Azure subscriptions using Azure Active Directory.
+This 2015 Microsoft Ignite conference video discusses access management and reporting capabilities in Azure.
+It also explores best practices for securing access to Azure subscriptions using Azure Active Directory.

 This article describes complete OAuth 2.0 flow for authenticating with Azure Active Directory.

 This document is the reference for the REST APIs to manage your key vault programmatically, including setting key vault access policy.

 Link to key vault REST API reference documentation.